 Things to See and Do

 Blarghour is a hill farm of 2,000 acres on which unrestricted walking may be enjoyed.
 Fishing on Loch Awe is by permit only and permits are available at the Farm.
 The surrounding countryside provides river fishing, climbing and hill-walking.
-Within easy reach during a days motoring are: Glencoe, Fort William and Ben Nevis, Loch Lomond, the Trossachs, Dunoon and Loch Eck, Oban, Crinan and the Isles of Mull, Iona, Islay, Gigha and Arran, while more locally one may visit Inveraray Castle, and an 18th Century jail.
-Cruachan Power Station and scenic Glan Orchy also merit a visit.
+Within easy reach during a days motoring are: Glencoe, Fort William and Ben Nevis, Loch Lomond, the Trossachs, Dunoon and Loch Eck, Oban, Crinan and the Isles of Mull, Iona, Islay, Gigha and Arran, Inveraray Castle, and an 18th Century jail.
+Cruachan Power Station and scenic Glen Orchy, Crinan Canal and historic Kilmartin Glen.